-- 1. Multiple people struggle and cluster a single wooden notice board for information which has been just released. - 2.
-People mutilate, remove or destroy paper notices from the notice board, leaving other people to be uninformed. - 3.
-Some people do not have ample time to read all of the relevant information posted on a notice board especially where digital printout cannot be made easily. - 4.
-There is unregulated display of information, difficulty in storage and inefficient reference to past relevant information being posted.
+- 3. Some people do not have time to settle down and read all the relevant information posted on a notice board especially where digital printout cannot be made easily. - 4.
+There is umegulated display of information, difficulty in storage and no efficient reference to past relevant information being posted.